townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 ### Windows 10

+---

 Unfortunately, I don't know how to compile PySide2 using Qt 5.6.1 for Python 2.7.x in Windows.
-Perhaps you can build Qt from source and then compile it using Microsoft C++ Visual Studio 2008 (v9.0) ([or 2010/2015?](http://p-nand-q.com/python/building-python-27-with-visual_studio.html)).
-Perhaps it's worth investigating whether it could be solved with [mingw32](http://www.mingw.org) and/or [mingwpy](https://mingwpy.github.io/).
+The reason is that the [official Python 2.7 build](https://python.org) is compiled using the now ancient Microsoft C++ Visual Studio 2008 (v9.0).
+This means Qt itself must also be compiled using this version of MSVC in order to avoid severe issues.
+Unfortunately, there's no such readily available version of Qt 5.6.1.
+To work around this, you can [compile Python yourself](http://p-nand-q.com/python/building-python-27-with-visual_studio.html)), matching the MSVC used to compile Qt.
+This however will give you a headache when you realize any Python package (which is not purely written in Python) must also be compiled using that version of MSVC.

+Another solution worth investigating, which seems better to me (but I may be mistaken here), is to compile PySide2 using [mingw32](http://www.mingw.org) and/or [mingwpy](https://mingwpy.github.io/) rather than MSVC.
 I very much appreciate suggestions in the comments further down below on this.

-So, at least for now, this guide is for Python 3.5.x only.
+But so, at least for now, this guide is for Python 3.5.x only.

 You'll need OpenSSL, Cmake, Microsoft Visual C++ Studio 2015 and, of course, Qt5.